DATA-606-SPRING-2023-THU/sushanthik_data606/docs/README.md

-### This folder contains the proposal and the presentation for the Capstone Project - Spring 2023.
+### This folder contains the proposal and the presentation for the Capstone Project - Heart Disease Predection Using Machine Learning.